What Is Textured Vegetable Protein (TVP)?

 It's easy to rehydrate textured vegetable protein.
 One cup of hot liquid is added to one cup of TVP granules or chunks.
 The solid pieces need about ten minutes to absorb the liquid.
 The mixture of granules and water can also be microwaved for about five minutes to rehydrate the protein.

 Large pieces of TVP may require two cups of hot liquid per cup of TVP and may need to be simmered for twenty to thirty minutes in order to rehydrate.
 More TVP or water can be added to get the right consistency during hydration.
 Excess water should be drained before the product is used.

 According to the package label, 1/4 cup of the TVP shown at the start of this article contains 12 grams of protein, 4 grams of fiber, 3 grams of sugars and 0 grams of fat.
 It also contains 8% of our daily calcium requirement and 15% of our iron requirement.

 Vegetarian Taco Filling Recipe

 Uses of Textured Vegetable Protein

-The hydrated soy product can be used instead of meat in foods such as tacos, chili, stew, spaghetti sauce, lasagna, pizza toppings, vegetarian burgers and "meat" balls, pies and loaves.
+The hydrated soy product can be used instead of meat in foods such as tacos, chili, stew, spaghetti sauce, lasagna, pizza toppings, and vegetarian burgers, "meat" balls, pies, and loaves.
 It can also be added to scrambled tofu, which some vegans use as a substitute for scrambled eggs.

 Products that contain wheat as well as soy aren't suitable for people with celiac disease because wheat protein contains gluten.
 In celiac disease, ingestion of gluten leads to the destruction of the villi on the lining of the small intestine.
 The function of the villi is to absorb the products of food digestion.
 Soybeans contain no gluten.